Splendor Strategy: Tactical Analysis (Overview)

 As you should know by now, if you have read literally any other page on this blog to date (sorry if you are reading this after the date when I have posted more blogs), I took place in the Splendor National Tournament back in June 2017, and came in 6th place.
 Yep, definitely putting that on the CV.

 What surprised me though was that, although I had played nearly 30 games of Splendor previously (all of which seemed different), there aren’t actually that many tactics to explore within the game.
-In fact, there only seemed to be two types of tactic at all, of which all four of us on the final table (due to scoring I went from forth to sixth in the final round) had been using the same tactic all along.
+In fact, there only seemed to be two types of tactic at all, of which all four of us on the final table (due to scoring I went from fourth to sixth in the final round) had been using the same tactic all along.
 With that in mind, here are the three main tactics – partially explored here and partially in future articles.

 Building an Engine